 - Analysis Group Fact Sheet: RGGI as a Blueprint for Clean Power Plan Success

-- See the summary: Virginia Editorial Boards support RGGI as a climate solution
+- Virginia Editorial Boards support RGGI as a climate solution

-- Read the report: Safe Coast Virginia: Climate Change Threats and Practical Solutions for Coastal Virginia.
+- Report: Safe Coast Virginia: Climate Change Threats and Practical Solutions for Coastal Virginia.

 - White paper: Why RGGI would incentivize carbon-free energy — not new natural gas — in Virginia.

-- Read the Virginia Coastal Policy Center’s report: “The Cost of Doing Nothing: A Sea Level Rise Synopsis for the Hampton Roads Region”
+- Virginia Coastal Policy Center’s report: “The Cost of Doing Nothing: A Sea Level Rise Synopsis for the Hampton Roads Region”

-- Presentation on the effect of accelerated sea level rise on the Norfolk Naval Station by Joe Bouchard, Ph.D
+- Presentation: The effect of accelerated sea level rise on the Norfolk Naval Station by Joe Bouchard, Ph.D